-Whilst there, a photo shoot was taking place with the model in vibrant outlandish pyjamas, which was not only in bad taste considering the location, but also tacky.
+On my visit, a photo shoot was taking place with the model wearing outlandish vibrant pyjamas.
+Not only is this bad taste considering the location, but also tacky.

 Bridge over River Kwai

-I must say that I was both disappointed and amazed to finally see this bridge.
+I must say that I am both disappointed and amazed to finally see this bridge.

 The bridge’s history is so memorable that Hollywood also made it even more famous and everlasting.
-Although, when you arrive, there’s many cheap stalls in the surrounding area.
-You can ride a child-like train over the bridge and back (at a cost of course), and be prepared for thousands of local and foreign tourists.
+Many cheap stalls grace the surrounding area.
+You can also indulge in a child-like train ride over the bridge and back (at a cost of course).
+Be prepared for thousands of local and foreign tourists.

 It’s very hard to even contemplate a photo of the bridge without a sea of heads and hats in your shot – like a swarm of bees.
-And of course, people don’t respect that you’re taking a photo…why should they as they’re taking their own photos.
+And of course, people don’t respect that you’re taking a photo…why should they as they’re taking their own.

-Floating restaurants and accommodation abound along the river.
-The ambiance is not what I expected but still visit, just to see this infamous structure.
+Floating restaurants and accommodation abound the riverfront.
+The ambiance is not what I expected but still had to visit, just to see this infamous structure.

 The Death Railway and Hellfire Pass

 It’s incredible to think that this 415 kilometre railway over inhospitable territory was mostly built by POW slaves (Australian, British, Dutch, and Americans).

 About 60,000 allied POWs and later joined by about 200,000 conscripted Asian labourers worked on the link, which began in June 1942 and completed 15 months later.